 Located right on the University of Washington campus, Burke Museum is a natural history museum.
 Exhibits are separated into three main divisions of anthropology, geology and zoology, and focus on the natural and cultural history of the Pacific Northwest.
 View totem poles, fossils, including the Northwest's only dinosaur skeleton, and many wonders of taxidermy.
 View displays of Native American art, gems and minerals native to the area.

-Unique in the Seattle area, the Nordic Heritage Museum is a tribute to the cultures of the many immigrants who came here from Sweden, Norway, Denmark, Iceland, and Finland.
+Unique in the Seattle area, the National Nordic Museum is a tribute to the cultures of the many immigrants who came here from Sweden, Norway, Denmark, Iceland, and Finland.
 It is aptly located in the Ballard area—Seattle's most Scandinavian neighborhood.
 Explore the heritage of the Nordic peoples and their contributions to the growth of this region.
 Visit five different ethnic rooms representing each country.
 The museum also features various traveling international exhibits.